Stat Chug: A specially brewed stats based draft.

 It was in the run up to the Season 3 opening series at Hell Hole that we first began a serious discussion about recording statistics during games.
 Not just winners and losers, and game scores as had been done in past seasons, but much more rigorous play-by-play statistics.
 This wasn’t unprecedented, way back during the Piney Pinecone Days at Jim Siemens Field, there was a concerted, though ultimately fruitless, attempt to record statistics during those games.
 We talked about how we could do it: how would we record, and more importantly what would we record?
 Simply hits versus outs?, or could we record all the basic play outcomes from baseball?
 (1B, 2B, 3B, etc.) Then it hit us: What about recording beers?
 It was with that thought that we knew stats needed to become a thing!

 Drinking has and will always be a major part of Tapey Beercone, but unlike other “Drinking Games” it really serves the drinking player and their team no advantage.
 In fact, as the exploits of the game’s lineage of Beer Popes would attest, it’s often a hindrance.
 And that’s kind of the point.
 Tapey Beercone has always found itself perched on a fine line between competitiveness and conviviality; you play to win, but you also play to have a good time.
 And drinking fits right in to this.
 You aren’t enticed to drink beer as part of some scheme to gain a strategic advantage over your opponents (setting aside “The Master’s” epic drunken-baiting of “The Reverend” during the final game of the Hell Hole Series).
-No, you drink become it’s part of the game, because your having fun with your friends, and become you feel like it.
+No, you drink because it’s part of the game, because your having fun with your friends, and because you feel like it.
 That’s why as the rules simply state, “It is suggested that each player consume a minimum one beer per inning.”
 It’s not a hard and fast rule, you do what you want, but if you plan to keep up, there’s a minimum to shoot for.
 But in all our time playing, and drinking, sometimes a little, sometimes a lot, and sometimes way too much, we hadn’t the groggiest idea how much we were actually been consuming?

 And for that matter, to get back to the sport’s dichotomic nature, we didn’t really know who was drinking the most.
 Sure we had our guesses, but who really knew?
 There would certainly be bragging rights granted to the game’s greatest drinker.
 We immediately thought about how we’d measure that.
 Would it just simply who drank the most beers?
 No, just like in baseball you need to account for play time, you care about who had the highest batting average more than you do who had the most hits.
 And just like that, our first stat was born: BPI, Beers per Inning.
 Simply take total beers consumed divided by totals innings played and you had a rate stat to compare all players by.
 You could compute it for a single game, for a series or season, or just all of statistical history, to find who one might deem the greatest drinker.
 A year and a half later the awards committee would settle on a slightly modified version call rBPI to judge that award, but such is a topic for another post…